Should You Make After-Tax Contributions to Your Retirement Plan?

 According to the IRS, “earnings associated with after-tax contributions are pre-tax amounts in your account.
 Thus, after-tax contributions can be rolled over to a Roth IRA without also including earnings.
 Under Notice 2014-54, you may roll over pre-tax amounts in a distribution to a traditional IRA and, in that case, the amounts will not be included in income until distributed from the IRA.”

-Finally, if you move forward another 10 years to retirement the Roth IRA account alone by itself would be worth approximately double (without any additional contributions) assuming a 7.2% annual return and using the Rule of 72.
+Finally, if you move forward another 10 years to retirement, the Roth IRA account alone by itself would be worth approximately double (without any additional contributions), assuming a 7.2 percent annual return and using the Rule of 72.
 That’s an additional $120,000 of tax-free growth by taking advantage of saving after-tax money in a retirement plan at work.